First-order convergence for $321$-avoiding permutations: -avoiding permutations

 where $S_1,\ldots, S_m$ are connected graphs.

-A problem to address is how to assign probabilities to irreducible classes as ergodicity requires irreducibility.
-Since the initial state is fixed in our case, let us say $v=(1,0,0,\ldots)$ where the first component is the tuple for the logical class and the configuration of $\pi=1,$ we have a unique distribution at every stage.
-First, we assign zero probability to classes belonging to $T$ in the limit.
-For the closed subsets, observe that each $321$-avoiding permutation has a progenitor on Catalan tree in Figure \ref{fig1} such that from that vertex on all permutations remain in the same irreducible class.
-Let us denote the set of all those permutations by $\cal{A}_i.$ Then we have,
+A problem to address is how to assign probabilities to irreducible classes, since ergodicity requires irreducibility.
+Since the initial state is fixed in our case, say $v = (1,0,0,\ldots)$, where the first component corresponds to the logical class and the tail of $\pi=1$, we obtain a unique distribution at every stage.
+First, we assign zero probability in the limit to classes belonging to $T$.

+For each closed irreducible class there exists a vertex of the Catalan tree with the following property: all descendants of that vertex remain in the same irreducible class.
+We call such a vertex the \emph{progenitor} of the class.
+In other words, once the insertion process reaches this vertex, all subsequent insertions remain within that class.

+Let $\cal{A}_i$ denote the set of all permutations descending from the progenitor of the $i$th irreducible class.
+Recalling that $|\mathrm{AV}_n(321)| = C_n$, we then obtain